microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. On the Azure DevOps server, navigate to your existing PR.
 1. Edit the description to a custom description.
 1. Next to the build, click "Re-queue".
-1. Verify that the pipeline succeeds.
+1. Verify that the pipeline corresponding to `pipelines/pipeline.yaml` succeeds.
 1. Verify that your description is retained.
 1. Verify that the title of the PR is now prefixed with "L:warning:
    :black_small_square:".